picfight/pfcredit/README.md

 Currently pfCredit is available on Windows, Linux, and macOS.

-Pfcredit will NOT use or in any way disrupt the CLI wallet file you may already be using at this time.
+pfCredit will NOT use or in any way disrupt the CLI wallet file you may already be using at this time.

 Download the pfCredit release for your operating system on [picfgith/picfgith-binaries](https://github.com/picfgith/picfgith-binaries/releases).